chanwendy/DCA/README.md

 | network_weights_path | path to save(d) network weights |
 | use_cuda | use GPUs for processing or CPU? |

-Please refer to the corresponding files for indepth argument descriptions.
-To cross-verify the final reported result in the paper, [test.py](/test.py/) should be run with as follows:
-`python test.py --config configs/eval-unetm-best.yaml`

  Both are great repositories - have a look!